Terry Robiskie: Washington Redskins

-Robiskie spent the next seven years with the Washington Redskins as an offensive assistant coaching wide receivers.
-He began the 2000 season as passing game coordinator in Washington and helped the Redskins rank fifth in the NFC in total offense (337.3 yards per game) and passing (228.0 yards per game).
+In 1994, Robiskie was hired by the Washington Redskins to be their wide receivers coach.
+He began the 2000 season as passing game coordinator and helped the Redskins rank fifth in the NFC in total offense (337.3 yards per game) and passing (228.0 yards per game).
 Robiskie helped running back Stephen Davis total 1,318 yards and 11 touchdowns on 332 attempts, including five 100-yard outings.
-Robiskie concluded the 2000 season as the Redskins interim head coach for the final three games of the regular season following the departure of Norv Turner.
-Robiskie's record as head coach was 1–2, including a 20–3 victory over Arizona on December 24.
+Robiskie concluded the 2000 season as the Redskins' interim head coach for the final three games of the regular season following the departure of Norv Turner.
+Robiskie's record as head coach was 1–2, including a 20–3 victory over the Arizona Cardinals on December 24.

 Cleveland Browns

 Robiskie joined the Browns in 2001 as wide receivers coach and held that role through 2003.

 In 2004, Robiskie was named offensive coordinator, but late in the season was named interim head coach, replacing Butch Davis, who resigned under fire for producing the lowest offensive yards, lowest points scored, and most turnovers in the league.
 Robiskie's record was 1–4 in the interim role.
 Robiskie interviewed as permanent head coach, but the job went to Romeo Crennel.
 Robiskie then openly campaigned to remain as an assistant and was named wide receivers coach in February 2005.
 He was fired in January 2007.